 Frequently Asked Questions

-What is IP warming and why is it important for email marketing?
+What is IP warming and why is it important for email deliverability?

-What steps should I follow to warm up a new IP address?
+How should I start warming up a new IP address?

 What metrics should I monitor during IP warming?